An exotic deformation of the hyperbolic space: Convex hulls and exotic spaces

-We shall in fact prove more: the spaces $C_{t}$ \emph{together with their $\Isomn$-actions} vary continuously for the natural ``strong'' topology for actions on metric spaces, which is an equivariant version of the pointed Gromov--Hausdorff topology.
+For an introduction to the \emph{pointed Gromov--Hausdorff topology}, see~\cite{bestvina,pauling} as well as~\cite[I.5]{bh} and~\cite[chap.~3]{gromov0}.
+It builds upon the Hausdorff distance defined in~\cite{hausdorff} (Kap.~VIII \S\,6, pp.~293 sqq).
+We shall now introduce a natural ``strong'' topology for actions on metric spaces, which is an equivariant version of the pointed Gromov--Hausdorff topology.
 Regarding terminology, the reader should be warned that the ``equivariant Gromov--Hausdorff topology'' introduced by Paulin~\cite{pauling} is very different from the ``strong'' topology used below; for instance, Paulin's topology does not imply convergence of the underlying spaces.

 Recall that the \emph{coradius} of a subset $A$ of a metric space $X$ is the (possibly infinite) number